temporalio/sdk-dotnet/README.md

 * `[Activity(Dynamic = true)` represents a dynamic activity meaning it will be called when no other activities match.
   The call must accept a single parameter of `Temporalio.Converters.IRawValue[]` for the arguments.
 Only one dynamic activity may be registered on a worker.

+#### Activity Dependency Injection

+To have activity classes instantiated via a DI container to support dependency injection, see the [Temporalio.Extensions.Hosting](src/Temporalio.Extensions.Hosting/) project which supports worker services in addition to activity dependency injection.

 #### Activity Execution Context